 Denth nodded.
 “You could give away what Lemks gave you, but you’d have to give it all to one person--and that would leave you as a Drab.”

-Vivenna felt a sudden, sharp, panic.
-The thought of not only losing the new beauty and color she saw, but her own Breath--her soul, essentially--left her so terrified that she had to struggle to keep her hair from going white.
+Vivenna’s stomach churned at that.
+The thought of not only losing the new beauty and color she saw, but her own Breath--her soul, essentially--too. . . .
+Well, it was almost enough to turn her hair white.

 “No,” she said.
 “We’re not going to do that.”